HomeGuideHow Does crypto-currencies Transactions Work?

-For example, if you send BTC from one Paxful wallet to another Paxful wallet (internal transactions), the transaction is instant.
-However, if you’re sending BTC from a Paxful wallet to an external wallet (or vice-versa), you need to have the transaction confirmed by the Bitcoin network.
+For example, if you send BTC from one Exchenge wallet to another Binance wallet (internal transactions), the transaction is instant.
+However, if you’re sending BTC from a binance wallet to luno wallet (external), you need to have the transaction confirmed by the Bitcoin network.
 If you’re having trouble with external transfers, you can always check the bitcoin transaction status and see what to do from there.

 Platforms like luno can help you buy small amounts of bitcoin, making internal transactions effortless and inexpensive.